storj/docs/app/(docs)/object-mount/media-workflows/media-composer/page.md

 ## Proxy & Optimized Workflows

-Avid’s DNxHR and DNxHD proxy workflows are recommended when editing from cloud storage.
-There are two approaches depending on your workflow:
+Avid’s DNxHR LB and DNxHD LB proxy workflows are recommended when working with high resolution media on cloud storage.
+You may want to consider:

-- Use the **Create Proxies** command to generate proxy media and toggle between proxy and high-resolution clips via the **Play button drop menu**
+- Using the **Create Proxies** command to generate proxy media and toggle between proxy and high-resolution clips via the **Play button drop menu**
-- Or, transcode media to proxy formats such as **DNx36** or **DNxHR LB** and later use **Relink** to conform back to high resolution for finishing
+- Or, transcode media to proxy formats such as **DNxHD LB** or **DNxHR LB** and later use **Relink** to conform back to high resolution for finishing

 In either case, **generating proxies to local storage** is recommended for optimal playback performance, especially when working over slower or high-latency connections.

-For more on the latest Avid proxy features, see [this article on configuring modern proxy workflows](https://kb.avid.com/pkb/articles/en_US/Knowledge/How-to-configure-a-proxy-workflow-in-Media-Composer).

-{% callout type="info" %}
-The method previously described below is considered more of a legacy workflow.
-It may still be useful in collaborative or bandwidth-limited environments:
-- Transcode linked media to proxy formats into **local drives**
-- Use **Relink** or **Consolidate** when you're ready to finalise offline-to-online workflows
-- Use **Media Tool** to manage and track linked vs transcoded files
-{% /callout %}

 ---